awsdocs/aws-cdk-guide/doc_source/work-with-cdk-python.md

 **Note**
 You may recognize this as the Mac/Linux command to activate a virtual environment\.
 The Python templates include a batch file, `source.bat`, that allows the same command to be used on Windows\.
 The traditional Windows command, `.venv\Scripts\activate.bat`, works, too\.
-If you initialized your AWS CDK project using CDK Toolkit v1\.70\.0 or earlier, your vertual environment is in the `.env` directory instead of `.venv`\.
+If you initialized your AWS CDK project using CDK Toolkit v1\.70\.0 or earlier, your virtual environment is in the `.env` directory instead of `.venv`\.

 After activating your virtual environment, install the app's standard dependencies: